Ban Phraek district

-Ban Phraek (บ้านแพรก, [bâːn pʰrɛ̂ːk]) is the northernmost district of Ayutthaya province.
+Ban Phraek (บ้านแพรก, [bâːn pʰrɛ̂ːk]) is one of the 16 districts of Ayutthaya province.

 History

 Tambon Phraek was separated from Maha Rat district to become a minor district (king amphoe) in 1937.
 It was upgraded to a full district on 10 December 1959.

 Geography

 Neighboring districts are (from the north clockwise) Mueang Lopburi of Lopburi province, Don Phut of Saraburi province, Maha Rat of Ayutthaya Province, and Chaiyo of Ang Thong province.

 Administration

 The district is divided into five sub-districts (tambon), which are further subdivided into 27 villages (muban).
 Ban Phraek has township (thesaban tambon) status and covers parts of tambon Ban Phraek and Sam Phaniang.
 There are two tambon administrative organizations (TAO).